heypoom/visual-assembly-canvas/IDEAS.md

   Contains the program stack frames.
   Stack frames contain the local variables of the function.
   Makes recursion possible.
-  When the heap and stack collided, we ran out of memory.
   SP tracks the top of the stack.
   Grows downwards.
 ```